4) Divorce in the Bible

 In Matthew 19:9, Jesus uses the term “porneia,” a broad word related to sexual immorality.
 In the context of marriage, it points to serious sexual unfaithfulness as a violation of the marriage covenant.

-“Nothing but the violation of the marriage bed can dissolve or annul the marriage vow.” — Ellen G. White, The Adventist Home, p.
-341.
+“Nothing but the violation of the marriage bed can either break or annul the marriage vow.” — Ellen G. White, The Adventist Home, AH 341.3.

 Jesus’s Standard Is Higher